Book Three – Fire – Chapter Eighteen – Sozin’s Comet, Part I – The Phoenix King

 We get a bonus episode, episode 21 of the season.
 The symmetry bothers me, but I can’t complain about more Zuko and Azula.

 Zuko struggles to get up, but can’t, and falls back down.
 Katara again tries running towards him (she’s got it bad for that boy), but Azula again shoots at her.
 This time we see Katara block the blow with water.
 But seriously, she’s just got this little bit of water around her fist, and Azula has the power of 100 suns.
 Right.

 Zuko lifts his hand as if he’s going to firebend, but he’s not strong enough.

 “I’d really rather our family physician look after little Zuzu, if you don’t mind,” Azula says.
 She has stopped laughing maniacally, for the moment, thank God.
 I suppose the implication in this statement is that Azula does know that Katara can heal, but that’s not necessarily the case.
 In fact, this could be confirming the fact that Azula doesn’t want Katara touching Zuko, but that Azula does indeed want to save Zuko’s life.
-Yeah, yeah – I know, she could just be saying that, but I don’t think that she is.
+Yeah, yeah – I know, she could just be saying that.

 Azula shoots lightning at Katara, who takes shelter behind a column.
 And the column stopped the lightning why?
 In The Avatar State, Iroh redirects Azula’s lightning towards a very distant cliff and it’s incredibly destructive.
 But a direct shot at a nearby column doesn’t do anything?